syamfarh/tp/docs/UserGuide.md

 ![clone format](images/cloneformat.png)

 #### Precise expected outputs on success:
-* Message shown to the user: "Cloned Person: X", where X are the details of the person the clone is based off.
+* Message shown to the user: "Cloned Person: X", where X are the details of the person the clone is based off
 * For example, if

 ```